 - Exercise title.
-The exercise title will be available just above the exercise's context block and should clearing convey the objective of the exercise.
+The exercise title will be available just above the exercise's context block and should clearly convey the objective of the exercise.

 - Context.
 The context of the exercise should thoroughly contextualize the exercise.
-The ideal context contains a learning objective, the motivation, and the expected outcomes.
+The ideal context contains a learning objective, motivation, and expected outcomes.

 - Instructions.
 The instructions for the exercise are located underneath the context section.
 Ensure that you do not have portions of the instructions in the context, as this requires students to go back-and-forth between the two sections.
 Instructions should be short, but should also require students to think about how to approach the problem.

-- Hint.
+- Hints.
 Students ask for this when they need help with an answer.
 Students must click

 "Show Hint"or use